 No doubt I’m not the only one, despite being a long-term Sonoff BASIC user, who’s noticed that AliExpress and Temu have what look like cheap Sonoff knock-offs running as low on Temu as €2.00 on special offer and not much more on AlieExpress.
 Good deal?

 Anyway with Tasmota you don’t have to worry about any clouds – all local.
 But therein lies the rub: one of my three units uses an ESP module, vertically mounted – and what looks like an extremely basic main supply.
 But the worse part is, it has no PCB pin markings and no holes/pads to program up the ESP module.
-The other units are identical to each other and have the ESP mounted on the underside and do have some breakout pads – no holes, but again no markings – so figuring out how to connect to gnd, 3v, rx, tx, gnd and GPIO0 looks at first glance like it is probably not worth the hassle.

-(Update after a few days off to solve my broadband issues).
 These are fine if you don’t mind cloud control of basic on-off – but for example: I thought I’d use these in a pair of bathroom lights (same switch) and have the lights under normal control but turn off after a while (timeout) as both my wife and I regularly forget to turn them off.
-SIMPLES – just set a timeout and have them default to ON on powerup.
-So they light the lamps when you switch them on and after say 15 mins turn off – but NO – there’s no timeout and no ability to default to on.
-Even using a Smartlife SCENE you can’t do it – SO unless I can figure out a simple way to Tasmotise these which I just did- it was going to be the BIN for them.
-Such functionality and beyond is bog-standard in Tasmota.
-Simply set them to default after power cycling to ON – and instigate the timeout of your choice.
-If only these companies weren’t so intent on trapping you into using Smartlife… at least Sonoff make the pins accessible on the board for Tasmota etc. flashing.
+SIMPLES – just set a time-out and have them default to ON on powerup.
+So they light the lamps when you switch them on and after, say, 15 minutes turn off – but NO – there’s no time-out and no ability to default to ON.

 Later: I’ve done it for you… That photo top right above – starting on the right and moving left – the round pads – ground, nothing, GPIO0 (ground when powering up to program), RX on your FTDI ,TX on your FTDI, VCC.
-For Tasmota configuration – GPIO12 is relay, GPIO5 is the button (that’s NOTHING like Sonoff BASIC which uses GPIO0 for button AND programming) and GPIO1 LED (so you get the blue light for comms AND to indicate the relay is on).
-You have to wonder why they’d use a comms GPIO pin when there are plenty of GPIOs available to do the job.
-I could not figure out how to get to another pin for a temperature chip – so we’re just looking at a basic Tasmota relay output only- but that’ll do me – I can set this board to default to power up and to time-out after say 15 minutes all in Tasmota – which means where I have a wall switch that’s impossible to get to – I’ll use the wall switch for on/off but hide one of these boards where each of my two bathroom lights are.. and have the lights time-out after 15 minutes (bathroom – keep forgetting to turn the lights out) and all for under €2 each on special.
+For Tasmota configuration – GPIO12 is relay, GPIO5 is the button (that’s NOTHING like Sonoff BASIC which uses GPIO0 for button AND programming) and GPIO1 LED (LEDi – so you get the blue light for comms AND to indicate that the relay is on).

-For my uses: command POWERONSTATE 1 to ensure the device is ON when powered up – and PULSETIME 1000 for 15 minutes (+ mandatory 100 offset)
+For my uses: command POWERONSTATE 1 to ensure the device is ON when powered up – and PULSETIME 1000 for 15 minutes (900 + mandatory 100 offset)

 And the last of these three – the one which has the ESP8255 module – not as hard as it looked to solder: only GPIO0 was tricky (programming) – a gold circle on the module as against one of it’s connectors..

-On this final board, again GPIO12 = relay – but the LED (LEDi) is on GPIO4 (and VERY bright blue).
+On this final board, again GPIO12 = relay – but the LED (LEDi option) is on GPIO4 (and VERY bright blue).
 The button is on GPIO13.
 You’d never think Sonoff did this all years ago, setting the standard – though to be honest unless you want to re-program – I prefer the button NOT to be usable for programming – that could always lead to accidents happening.

-Subtle lighting?
+Subtle indicator light?
 Erm, no.

 But in general, how hard can it be to have a single standard for which GPIOs to use for a straight-forward power switch?